yasircse/webpack2reactboilerplate/README.md

 Now if we are in development mode the HMR will be functional and in production mode the ”extract-text-webpack-plugin” will be functional.

-Step 18: Adding Linter to the project.
+<strong>Step 18</strong>: Adding Linter to the project.
 Linters are very important for a project
-Command: npm install --save-dev eslint
+<strong>Command</strong>: npm install --save-dev eslint
-Command: npm install --save-dev eslint-loader
+<strong>Command</strong>: npm install --save-dev eslint-loader
-Command: npm install --save-dev eslint-config-standard eslint-config-standard-react eslint-plugin-standard eslint-plugin-promise eslint-plugin-import eslint-plugin-node eslint-plugin-react
+<strong>Command</strong>: npm install --save-dev eslint-config-standard eslint-config-standard-react eslint-plugin-standard eslint-plugin-promise eslint-plugin-import eslint-plugin-node eslint-plugin-react

 Now create eslintrc.json in the root folder and write following code